Hi, I’m Adam

 Learn more about the working principles of this project on GitHub.

-Flora (Floral Length-Oscillating Robotic Apparatus)
+Flora (Floral, Length-Oscillating Robotic Apparatus)

 FLORA is an animatronic designed for the stage and features flexible distributed control.
 In its stage debut in Asking Alice, FLORA represents the magic of wonderland.
 The animatronic was manually controlled by a remote operator in the first half and controlled by the dancer’s movement in the second half via inertial measurement unit (IMU) data.